Bot-JohnLemon/SafeScan/thesis.md

    - Design the user interface for both the web and desktop versions using Figma.

 2. **Development of the Web Version:**
-   - We will adopt a frontend (HTML, CSS, JS with React) and backend (Django Framework) development approach.
+   - We will adopt a frontend (HTML, CSS, JS with React, Firebase database for the chat section) and backend (Django Framework) development approach.
 The frontend handles the user interface, while the backend manages the logic and data handling.
    - We will also use a web development framework or library, using React to complete the user interface and create the web application.

 3. **Development of the Desktop Version:**